anordal/shellharden/how_to_do_things_safely_in_bash.md

 In order to be able to quote all variables, you must use real arrays when that's what you need, not whitespace separated pseudo-array strings.

 The syntax is verbose, but get over it.
-This bashism is reason alone to drop posix compatibility for most shellscripts:
+This bashism is reason alone to drop posix compatibility for most shellscripts.
-Shell scripting is all about commands and arguments, and [command arguments are fundamentally arrays](http://manpag.es/RHEL6/3p+exec).

 Good: